lakejs/lake-docs/guide/getting-started.md

 ## Downloading Lake from CDN

-Compressed copies of Lake files are available, you can download them from jsDelivr or UNPKG.
+Compressed files are available under the `dist` directory in the distribution.
+You can download them from jsDelivr or UNPKG.

 * jsDelivr: https://www.jsdelivr.com/package/npm/lakelib
 * UNPKG: https://unpkg.com/browse/lakelib/

 ## Downloading Lake using npm

-Lake is registered as a package on npm, you can install the latest version with the following npm command:
+Lake is published on npm under the [lakelib](https://www.npmjs.com/package/lakelib) package.
+You can install the latest version with the following command:

 ```bash
 npm install lakelib